mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 		Both _TestApp_ and _TestCLI_ contain a `settings.json` file containing the various keys and endpoints needed for accessing the Cognitive Services and Azure.
 They start blank, so once you provision your resources, we will grab your service keys and set up your storage account and Cosmos DB instance.

-	- **LUIS**: Here is the LUIS model for the PictureBot.
+	- **LUIS**: Here you will find the LUIS model for the PictureBot.
 You will create your own, but if you fall behind or want to test out a different LUIS model, you can use the .json file to import this LUIS app.
 	- **Models**: These classes will be used when we add search to our PictureBot.
 	- **PictureBot**: Here there is a PictureBot.sln that is for the latter sections of the workshop, where we integrate LUIS and our Search Index into the Bot Framework